elixir-europe/rdmkit/pages/contribute/github_way.md

 * If you have mentioned tools or resources in your text, you will have to add them to the [tool and resource list](tool_resource_update).
 * If you want to list training material or link to other RDMkit pages, add it to the page metadata.
 Read more on how to do this in our [page metadata guide](page_metadata).

+{: .important }
-{% include callout.html type="important" content="In general terms, you must avoid manual interlinking of RDMkit pages." %}
+> In general terms, you must avoid manual interlinking of RDMkit pages.

 ## Submit your first draft